 Q: Is it permissible for a booster to be involved in the on-campus entertainment of a prospect and/or his or her guardian during an official or unofficial visit?

-Q: May a booster be involved directly or indirectly in making arrangements for a prospect, the prospect's relatives, or friends, to receive money, financial aid, or equivalent inducements, when similar financial aid, benefits, or arrangements are available to prospective students in general, their relatives, or friends?
+Q: During the recruitment of a prospect or prior to a prospect’s enrollment, may a booster be involved directly or indirectly in making arrangements for a prospect, the prospect’s relatives or friends to receive money, financial aid or equivalent inducements regardless if similar financial aid, benefits or arrangements are available to prospective students in general, their relatives or friends?

 A: No. Other types of inducements that are prohibited include, but are not limited to:

 - signing or cosigning a note for a loan;

 - special discounts or payment arrangements on loan;